SansGuidon/bookmarks/README.md

 * [Trendsmap](https://www.trendsmap.com/) - shows you the latest trends from Twitter, for anywhere in the world.
 * [Daniel Miessler](https://danielmiessler.com/blog/) - a very interesting blog about InfoSec, technology and humans
 * [Le blog d'un odieux connard](https://unodieuxconnard.com/) - [FR] caustic news / news satire
+* [the morning paper](https://blog.acolyer.org/) - an interesting/influential/important paper from the world of CS every weekday morning, as selected by Adrian Colyer

 # Operations / IT OPS
 * [TechBeacon](https://techbeacon.com/25-it-ops-pros-experts-follow-twitter) - 25 IT Ops pros and experts to follow on Twitter